Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 ### Running Pilon
 Now we have generated the necessary input files we can finally run Pilon.

-First navigate into the `pilon` directory we created earlier when generating the required files.
+**ER is the cd  needed???** First navigate into the `pilon` directory we created earlier when generating the required files.
-Pilon has been preinstalled on the instance so we can first view the help documentation using:
+Pilon is installed on the AWS instance and can view the help documentation using:

 ~~~
 cd pilon